eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 So we now cover

-- *all CRAN packages* (modulo at best handful of blacklisted ones) including all packages needing compilation
+- *all CRAN packages* (modulo at best a handful of blacklisted ones) including all packages needing compilation
 - all BioConductor packages implied by these plus a 'healthy subset' of the highest [scoring](https://bioconductor.org/packages/stats/bioc/bioc_pkg_scores.tab) BioConductor packages (also covering _e.g._ all BioConductor packages in the Debian and Ubuntu distributions)

-This currently results in 24572, 24491, 22140 binary packages from CRAN in "focal", "jammy", and "noble", respectively, and 427, 435, and 450 BioConductor packages, respectively, from the 3.20 releases.
+This currently results in 24797, 24717, 22376 binary packages from CRAN in "focal", "jammy", and "noble", respectively, and 429, 437, and 451 BioConductor packages, respectively, from the 3.20 releases.
 (See this [FAQ](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#why-does-it-have-more-packages-than-cran) about why this number is higher than CRAN, and variable between releases.)